ibm-cloud-docs/speech-to-text/custom-upgrade.md

 While it is being upgraded, the custom model has the status `upgrading`.
 When the upgrade is complete, the model resumes the status that it had before upgrade (`ready` or `available`).
 Checking the status of an upgrade operation is identical to checking the status of a training operation.
 For more information, see [Monitoring the train model request](/docs/speech-to-text?topic=speech-to-text-languageCreate#monitorTraining-language).

 The service cannot accept requests to modify the model in any way until the upgrade request completes.
 However, you can continue to issue recognition requests with the existing version of the model during the upgrade.

+### Upgrading custom language models that are based on improved next-generation models
+{: #custom-upgrade-language-ng}

+For custom language models that are based on improved next-generation base models, upgrade is performed automatically when you retrain the custom model.
+You do not need to use the `POST /v1/customizations/{customization_id}/upgrade_model` method.

+To upgrade a custom model that is based on an improved base language model, you can instead do the following:

+1. Change your custom model by adding or modifying a custom word, corpus, or grammar that the model contains.
+Any change that you make moves the model to the `ready` state.
+1. Use the `POST /v1/customizations/{customization_id}/train` method to retrain the model.
+Retraining upgrades the custom model and moves the model to the `available` state.

+For more information, see the following topics:

+-   To identify models that use improved language model customization, look for an *(improved)* date in the *Language model customization* column of table 2 in [Customization support for next-generation models](/docs/speech-to-text?topic=speech-to-text-custom-support#custom-language-support-ng).
+Make sure to check for a date for the version of the service that you use, *{{site.data.keyword.cloud_notm}}* or *{{site.data.keyword.icp4dfull_notm}}*.
+-   For more information about training a custom model and about monitoring a training request, see [Train the custom language model](/docs/speech-to-text?topic=speech-to-text-languageCreate#trainModel-language).

 ## Upgrading a custom acoustic model
 {: #custom-upgrade-acoustic}